Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

 \subsubsection{Deformation by flow isotopies, equivalence and existence of tame Birkhoff sections.}

 Given two embedded transverse sections of a non-singular flow, the natural way to relate these surfaces together with its first return maps (if defined) is via flow-isotopies, which are homeomorphisms between the surfaces obtained by pushing along flow lines.
 We explain this for the case of local Birkhoff sections.

-Let $\phi_t:M\to M$ be a non-singular regular flow having a saddle type periodic orbit $\gamma$ with orientable invariant manifolds.
+Let $\phi=\{\phi_t:M\to M\}_{t\in\R}$ be a non-singular regular flow having a saddle type periodic orbit $\gamma$ with orientable invariant manifolds.